claws-lab/social-correction-twitter/README.md

 ### 1. Please refer to README.md in the data folder

-## If you have questions regarding the code and dataset, please contact Bing He (bhe46@gatech.edu) and Yingchen Ma (yma473@gatech.edu).
+We notice the change of Twitter API.
+If you have problems regarding the access to the whole dataset or the code, please contact Bing He (bhe46@gatech.edu) and Yingchen Ma (yma473@gatech.edu).